tsahara/r7rs/content/overview.md

 extend a procedure's domain of definition to include such arguments, or fail catastrophically.

-This report uses the phrase ``may report a violation of an implementation restriction'' to indicate circumstances under which an implementation is permitted to report that it is unable to continue execution of a correct program because of some restriction imposed by the implementation.
+This report uses the phrase "may report a violation of an implementation restriction" to indicate circumstances under which an implementation is permitted to report that it is unable to continue execution of a correct program because of some restriction imposed by the implementation.
 Implementation restrictions are discouraged,